nintexplatform/nwc-solution-starter/docs/addToPage.md

 1. Click the **Edit** button to configure the web part.
 1. Type the name of your tenant into the **Tenant name** field.

-   Your tenant name is the name that appears at the start of your Nintex Workflow Cloud URL.
+   Your tenant name is the name that appears at the start of your Nintex Automation Cloud URL.
    Only type the tenant name, not the full URL.
    For example, if your tenant URL is `acme.workflowcloud.com`, type `acme`.
 1. Add your ClientID into the **ClientID** field.